alexfrancoeur/elasticon_tour_2018_alexf/datasets/boston/README.md

 [Boston.gov Branding](https://www.boston.gov/news/colors-typefaces-and-look-bostongov)

+Use this [demo script](https://docs.google.com/document/d/1k3kjuscjdLkW_ECTMT9qE9Ck8Rdcl6IELiZO78aboWs/edit#bookmark=id.g37wsibtoia2) to build as part of a demo.

 ### Ingest data
 Add the csv, template and configuration to your logstash directory and run the following command
 ```